Beginning with Open-AudIT 1.12.6 we have a new feature called Blessed Subnets.

 The list can be viewed at menu -> Manage -> Networks -> List Networks.

 Networks can be added to the list at menu -> Manage -> Networks -> Create Networks.

 Networks can have a description added by clicking the Edit Network link on the View Network page.

-You can disable the feature in the config (menu -> Admin -> Community -> All Configuration) by changing the value of blessed_subnets_use to 'n' (sans quotes).
+You can disable the feature in the config (menu -> Admin -> Configuration -> All) by changing the value of blessed_subnets_use to 'n' (sans quotes).